MichaszJ/simple_nn/README.md

-# simple_nn
+# Simple NN
-A simple neural network framework written in Julia
+A simple neural network framework written in Julia.

+Barely functional yet, see the testing notebook for a simple example.